 Four work packages investigate the following research questions: How does national policy define participant influence on funded pension provision?
 How do stakeholders use pension fund governance to influence investment policy?
 How have capital-funded pension schemes performed in terms of pension outcomes across European welfare states?
 To what extent are individual attitudes on pension investment aligned with these inputs and outputs?

-The project team includes Karen Anderson (University College Dublin) as Principal Investigator, Juan Fernández (University Carlos III Madrid), Tobias Wiss (Johannes Keppler University Linz) and Natascha van der Zwan (Leiden University) as co-PIs.
+The project team includes Karen Anderson (University College Dublin) as project leader, Juan Fernández (University Carlos III Madrid), Tobias Wiss (Johannes Keppler University Linz) and Natascha van der Zwan (Leiden University) as co-PIs.

 Finance in the Welfare State (book project, ongoing)

 Finance in the Welfare State is the first political economy of the financialization of the welfare state from a comparative-historical perspective.
 Finance in the Welfare State breaks ground in at least two ways.
 While most welfare state scholarship treats pensions as social benefits, this book takes the political choice for the financing mechanism of capital funding as its point of departure.
 It posits that a capital-funded pension system can best be seen as an important financial channel for workers’ savings into the public and private sectors into the economy.
 As pension funds grew in size, the political fates of business groups, labor unions, and the state became strongly tied to the financial performance of the pension assets.
 Those involved in pension governance then used the political process to try and mobilize this pool of capital to further their own interests.
 Capital-funding also opened up the welfare state to financial agents, whose expertise was strongly needed to navigate this new world of increasingly global financial markets.
 These experts have had a profound impact on the politics of the welfare state by introducing financial knowledge and ideas into the social policy domain.